daos-stack/daos/docs/admin/administration.md

 will remain evicted until device replacement occurs).

 !!! note
-    Full NVMe hot plug capability will be available and supported in DAOS 2.2 release.
+    Full NVMe hot-plug capability will be available and supported in DAOS 2.2 release.
     Use is currently intended for testing only and is not supported for production.

 - To use a newly added (hot-inserted) SSD it needs to be unbound from the kernel driver